academe/PSR-7-17-18-PHPNE-talk/slides/psr-fig.md

 * PHP-FIG
 * PHP Framework Interop Group
-* Set up by frameworks to help interoperability
+* Started by a group of frameworks to help interoperability
 * https://www.php-fig.org/